-Teaching research methodology is a major challenge for many academics.
-To be a competent researcher it is necessary not only to acquire skills in the techniques, but also to have an understanding of the philosophical issues which underpin research.
-As a result, many research methodology courses are quite superficial with the emphasis being placed on collecting and analysing data.
-This is not really sufficient for the purposes of quality academic research.
-However, some good work is being done in this field in various parts of the world and the Innovation in the Teaching of Research Methodoloty Awards provides an opportunity to highlight such initiatives.
+Teaching research methodology is a core component in developing new researchers, however it is often a major challenge for many academics to pass on this knowledge and skills.
+To b a competent researcher it is necessary not only to acquire skills in the techniques, but also to have an understanding of the philosophical issues which underpin research.
+As a result, many research methodology courses can be superficial with the emphasis being placed on collecting and analysing data.
+This may not be sufficient for the purposes of quality academic research.
+However, some good work is being done in this field in various parts of the world and the Innovation in the Teaching of Research Methodology Awards provides an opportunity to highlight such initiatives.

 - Introduction to the specific objectives of the teaching initiative;

 - The infrastructure i.e. people, systems, exercises, or perhaps hardware, software if any;

 - The challenges that were encountered, how they developed and how they were overcome;